|

 live-selling

-Social media is no longer just for selfies, memes, and family updates—it’s now the marketplace.
 The ease of shopping on platforms like TikTok and Facebook has turned selling on social media into the new norm.
 If your brand isn’t selling where your customers scroll, you’re missing out.

 Welcome to the era of social commerce in the Philippines, where the line between content and checkout is practically invisible.

 As more Filipinos spend hours daily on platforms like Facebook, Instagram, and TikTok, businesses now have the perfect storm of reach, engagement, and conversion, all in one place.
+With over 86 million internet users and social commerce revenue projected to reach $32 billion by 2033, the opportunity has never been clearer.

 What is Social Commerce?

-Social commerce refers to buying and selling products directly through social media platforms.
+When we say social commerce meaning we buy and sell products directly through social media platforms.
 Think shoppable posts, in-app checkouts, live stream sales, and product catalogs right inside your feed—no need to redirect to another site or cart.
+In short, social media is now your storefront.

 Shoppable Posts and Ads